Putting the positive into comprehensive credit reporting

 So, we went positive comprehensive credit reporting on 1 November this year to play yet another part in helping all Australians to get a better deal.

-It’s always good to be rewarded for hard work and consistency, that’s why our rates are based on your credit score - the better your credit history the lower the rate.
-You can borrow up to $50,000 with interest rates starting at 7.88% (9.90% p.a. comparison rate) for borrowers with an excellent credit rating.
+It's always good to be rewarded for being responsible with your finances, which is why SocietyOne offers lower rates to borrowers with a good credit profile.
+You can borrow up to $50,000 with interest rates starting at 7.50% (9.51% p.a. comparison rate) for borrowers with excellent credit.